-As part of Where the Arts Belong, a programme of projects exploring the impact of arts and culture on people living with dementia, artist Suki Chan is currently in residence with project Belong Villages, our project partner.
+As part of Where the Arts Belong, a programme of projects exploring the impact of arts and culture on people living with dementia, artist Suki Chan is in residence with Belong Villages, our project partner.

 As part of her residency, Chan has planned to introduce members of the community at Belong Villages in Crewe to different types of Chinese tea's and teapots.
-In her latest blog, Chan shares the reactions of the residents as they try her red tea for the first time and her feelings on the experience.
+In this blog, Chan shares the reactions of the residents as they try her red tea for the first time and her feelings on the experience.

 The first household I visited this morning was Coronation.
 It was very peaceful there.
 Four residents were sitting on armchairs in the lounge.
 As I entered the lounge and moved into one lady’s field of vision, she immediately brightened up and greeted me from her armchair.
 She was very friendly and seemed really happy to see me.
 I moved closer towards her as I could hear that she had a little difficulty in speaking but I could nonetheless make out her words, “Hello” and “Very nice to meet you.”